Having loved many people who have mental illnesses, Angela has researched as much as she can about the brain and mental illness.

 When someone you love becomes sick with a mental illness and refuses to get help, there are a lot of emotions that you will experience.
-Some of them will come right away, some of them will come slowly.
+Some of them will come right away; some of them will come slowly.
 One of the most surprising is grief.

 One book I strongly recommend is called Boundaries.
 It teaches how to set up healthy boundaries.
 It is not mean or heartless.
 It is self-preservation, love for yourself, respect for yourself.
-And often times it is also better and more healthy for the sick person as well.
+And often it is better and more healthy for the sick person as well.

-Are You An Enabler?
+Are You an Enabler?

 Is This a Toxic Relationship

 When we allow others to abuse us, we are incapable of helping those around us who do need help.
-You may be allowing yourself to be abused by this person, at the expense of helping other people, such as your own children, or if the person is your child, your other children.
-You may find yourself focused on your ill child, you neglect the others.
+You may be allowing yourself to be abused by this person, at the expense of helping other people, such as your children, or if the person is your child, your other children.
+You may find yourself focused on your ill child; you neglect the others.
 You may also neglect your marriage.

 When a person is toxic in your life, you may need to decide when they are no longer allowed in your life.
-Your heart will break, that's normal, but you are not only protecting yourself, but those around you.
-By cutting off toxic relationships it allows your other relationships to blossom.
+Your heart will break, that's normal, but you are not only protecting yourself but those around you.
+By cutting off toxic relationships, it allows your other relationships to blossom.

-Allow Yourself to Grieve
+Allow Yourself To Grieve